john-itcsolutions/smart-web-postgresql-grpc/README.md

 and

-https://github.com/cyber-republic/python-grpc-adenine  (smartweb-client, database query client/server with Python.
-Elastos & ITCSA use SQLAlchemy)
+https://github.com/cyber-republic/python-grpc-adenine  (smartweb-client, database query client with Python)

-and

-https://pypi.org/project/sqlacodegen/#modal-close (inside smart-client; sub-module generates models from existing postgres database tables)

 and